help-me-mom/ng-mocks/README.md

 This issue means that something has been replaced with a mock object and returns a dummy result (`undefined`) instead of observable streams.

-There is an answer for this error in the section called [How to create a mock observable](#how-to-create-a-mock-observable), if the error has been triggered by a mock service, and its property is of type of `undefined`.
+There is an answer for this error in the section called [How to mock observables](#how-to-mock-observables), if the error has been triggered by a mock service, and its property is of type of `undefined`.

 Or you might check [`MockInstance`](#mockinstance) or [`ngMocks.defaultMock`](#ngmocksdefaultmock)